leon332157/UMassDormFinder/README.md

 UMass DormFinder was developed using the following technologies:

-- HTML
-- CSS
+- HTML,JS,CSS
 - Bootstrap Framework
 - Python
 - Flask

 ## Getting Started

-To get started with UMass DormFinder, you can simply visit the website at [umassdormfinder.pages.dev](#).
+To get started with UMass DormFinder, you can simply visit the website at [here](https://umass-dorm-finder.onrender.com).
 There's no need to install any software or set up a local environment; the application is entirely web-based and accessible from any modern web browser.

 ## Usage